-5. How we evaluate the All teaching and support staff report to the SENDCo on matters relating to student SEND and this information is collated through a effectiveness of our SEND provision range of approaches, including but not limited to: and how we assess and review the progress of SEND pupils.
-Termly summative assessments across the curriculum In class formative assessment SEND learning walks and observations of teaching & learning Reading and Spelling Age progress through Literacy Assessment Online (TES) Phonics assessment using Abigail Steel's KS3 Phonics Programme and Rocket Phonics • Staff observations and screeners to identify, plan for and monitor students' additional SEND, e.g. dyslexia Half-termly, Teaching and Learning Team student work scrutiny Tracking of progress made in interventions through Provision Map (TES) Educational Health Care Plan (EHCP) reviews Personal Education Plan (PEP) reviews for children in care and previously in care Child in Need reviews and Child Protection reviews as appropriate • Sharing of reports and assessments from professionals including, but not limited to, Music Therapists, Speech and Language Therapists, Occupational Therapists, Educational Psychologists, Specialist Teachers, Family Support Practitioners, GPs and special paediatric teams as appropriate.
-Learning Support Team meetings, led by the SENDCO SEND action planning and monitoring, led by SENDCO and supported by SLT SENDCO open-door policy for staff and students alike Our SENCO reports to the headteacher and the SEND governor, who then report to the governing body.
-6. How we enable SEND pupils to This section is not applicable to our school as all of our students have identified SEND. engage in the activities of the school (including physical activities) together with children who do not have SEND.
+5. How we All teaching and support staff report to the SENDCo on matters relating to student SEND and this information is collated through evaluate the a range of approaches, including but not limited to: effectiveness of our SEND Termly summative assessments across the curriculum provision and In class formative assessment how we assess SEND learning walks and observations of teaching & learning and review the Reading and Spelling Age progress through Literacy Assessment Online (TES) progress of Phonics assessment using Abigail Steel's KS3 Phonics Programme and Rocket Phonics SEND pupils.
+Staff observations and screeners to identify, plan for and monitor students' additional SEND, e.g. dyslexia Half-termly, Teaching and Learning Team student work scrutiny Tracking of progress made in interventions through Provision Map (TES) Educational Health Care Plan (EHCP) reviews Personal Education Plan (PEP) reviews for children in care and previously in care Child in Need reviews and Child Protection reviews as appropriate Sharing of reports and assessments from professionals including, but not limited to, Music Therapists, Speech and Language Therapists, Occupational Therapists, Educational Psychologists, Specialist Teachers, Family Support Practitioners, GPs and special paediatric teams as appropriate.
+Weekly Provision & Learning Support Team meetings, led by the SENDCO SEND action planning and monitoring, led by SENDCO and supported by SLT SENDCO open-door policy for staff and students alike Our SENCO reports to the headteacher and the SEND governor, who then report to the governing body.
+6. How we This section is not applicable to our school as all of our students have identified SEND. enable SEND pupils to